-We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Champaign-Urbana Public Health District (District) as of and for the year ended March 31, 2005, and have issued our report thereon dated April 13, 2006, which contained explanatory paragraphs regarding omission of required supplementary information and regarding a change in accounting principles.
+We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Champaign-Urbana Public Health District (District) as of and for the year ended March 31, 2006, and have issued our report thereon dated May 29, 2007, which contained explanatory paragraphs regarding omission of required supplementary information.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.